What defines a Criminal Record in Illinois?

 Illinois Arrest Records

-An arrest record is an official document providing information about a person that questioned, apprehended, taken into custody, placed in detention, or held for investigation.
-You can be charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
-In Illinois an arrest is made by a real restraint of the person or by his submission to custody; the restraining done by a law enforcement officer, Illinois Compiled Statutes
+An arrest record is an official document providing information about a person that is questioned, apprehended, taken into custody, placed in detention, or held for investigation.
+It may also include information about a person charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.

 Illinois Arrest warrant

-An arrest warrant is an official document that is issued by a judge or magistrate on behalf of the local and state jurisdictions, which authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
-In Connecticut, the police can arrest a person for committing a crime without an arrest warrant, 2005 Connecticut Code - Sec.
-54-1f.
+An arrest warrant is an official document that is issued by a judge or magistrate on behalf of the local and state jurisdictions. it authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
+In line with the Illinois code of criminal procedure

-A misdemeanor is a non-indictable offense and is generally less severe than felonies; however, like felonies, a misdemeanor charge is classified by a number-based system designed to describe the severity of the alleged crime.
-A misdemeanor in Illinois is any crime that is punishable by a term of less than one year in local or county jail, Illinois Compiled Statutes
+A misdemeanor is a non-indictable offense that is generally less severe than felonies.
+However, like felonies, a misdemeanor charge is classified by a number-based system designed to describe the severity of the alleged crime.
+Designated as Class A, B, or C, misdemeanors in Illinois

 Illinois Sex Offender Listing

 A sex offender listing is a registry of persons convicted of committing a sex crime that is often accessible by the public.
 In most cases, jurisdictions compile their laws into sections, such as traffic, assault and sexual.
-Judges are given discretion as to whether they need registration for crimes besides the charges listed under the sex offender registration law, Sex Offender Compliance
+Judges are given discretion as to whether they need registration for crimes besides the charges listed under the sex offender registration act

 .
 A judge may order an adult to register as a sex offender if the crime they were convicted of involves sexual motivation.